zencart/documentation/content/user/new_user_topics/overrides.md

 ---
 title: Overrides for New Users
-description: Zen Cart Template Overrides for New Users
+description: Template Overrides for New Users
 category: new_user_topics
 weight: 10
 ---